 How to Teach Sport-Specific Movement Patterns

-Joe Friel outlines his method for analyzing sport-specific skills.
-After establishing a hierarchy to the movement patterns, he teaches athletes each subcomponent until mastery is achieved.
+Joe Friel outlines his method for analyzing sport-specific movement patterns.
+After establishing a hierarchy to the movements, he teaches athletes each subcomponent until mastery is achieved.

 - Identify: Determine the skill’s beginning and ending points.